ziadoz/grokking-algorithms/notes.md

 Often the base case for an array or list is one with 0 or 1 items.
 For example, to sort an array or list with 0 or 1 items you do nothing.

+**Quicksort**

+Quicksort is a much faster sorting algorithm than selection sort.

+It works like this:

+- Identify a pivot point in the list.
+- Move items that are smaller into a list on the left.
+- Move items that are large into a list on the right.
+- This is called **partitioning**.
+- Repeat this process for the left and right lists.
+- Join the left, pivot and right lists together.